jubilantdeenie/grow-with-google/vintage-game/README.md

 ## Attributions

-Modal window by W3.
+Modal window by W3 and handleInput function by letsboot.
 Direct link in app.js comments.

 The enemy-bug image has been modified using Gimp to create enemy-bug2.